pinterest/ktlint/README.md

 ## Standard rules

-- 4 spaces for indentation.
+- 4 spaces for indentation (please take a vote on [#43](https://github.com/shyiko/ktlint/issues/43)).
 - No semicolons (unless used to separate multiple statements on the same line).
 - No wildcard / unused imports.
 - No consecutive blank lines.
 - No trailing whitespaces.
+- No Unit returns;
+- Consistent order of modifiers;
 - Consistent spacing after keywords, commas; around colons, curly braces, infix operators, etc.

 > [More coming](https://github.com/shyiko/ktlint/labels/rule).